LachubCz/Medieval-Solitaire/README.md

 Deck of fifty-two playing cards is the only known complete deck of illuminated ordinary playing cards from the 15th century (ca. 1470-1485).
 The suit symbols, based on equipment associated with the hunt, are hunting horns, dog collars, hound tethers, and game nooses.
 The figures appear to be based on Franco-Flemish models. [<a href="https://www.metmuseum.org/art/collection/search/475513">source</a>]

 ### Soundtrack
-Game has wonderful historically accurate sountrack composed by various modern artists.

-1.
-2.
-3. Glorius Morning by Waterflame (song from legendary flash game Age of War)
+Game has wonderful historically accurate sountrack composed by various modern artists e.g. Glorius Morning by Waterflame (song from legendary flash game Age of War).

 ### Unique game features

 #### Undo
-You can undo up to infinite latest moves.

 #### Hint